lumiarisdev/HexProcWorldGen/README.md

 HexProcWorldGen/Assets/WorldMap/WorldGenerator.cs contains the generator class and functions.

 Notes:
+!!
+Performance of certain functions in the generator is closely related to the map size set.
+Current default size is 80,000 tiles.
+Particularly the generator can spend a lot of time doing precipitation calculations.
+If the program hangs about 60-70% of the way to completion, allow it to continue generating.
+On an i7-6700k, the default world size takes just under 2 minutes. !!
 "EconSim" is an early prototype name and I use it for the namespace that contains the World-generation code.
 Generally speaking code that is related only to the visuals is not contained in this namespace.